Indians are embracing long-distance marriage!

 1. Doubts can creep in

 You may know each other at a deeper level, but you don’t know the details of each other’s days and nights.
 When you are coping with 18 straight hours of work, you may start wondering if your other half is painting the town red with friends.
 The thought will colour your online dealings with your other half, setting up a little friction.
 You might decide it is churlish to bring it up when you talk, but the effort the decision entails draws a veil between the two of you.
-If you were together you would scream, yell and then hug and apologize.
+If you were together you would scream, yell and then hug and apologise.

 2. Lack of physical intimacy

 One benefit of marriage is the assured physical relationship with your spouse.
 It generates a feeling of well-being and emotional closeness even if you are not the talk-about-feelings sort of person.
 Long distance marriage removes this completely from the equation.
 Some may seek the closeness elsewhere.
-The chances of a relationship recovering from such a breach of faith is very low.
+The chances of a relationship recovering from such a breach of faith are very low.

 3. Missing out on your spouse’s emotional journey